 Part of our local SEO strategy includes gaining mentions of your business throughout the internet via local listing websites, social media and more.
 Yes, high value links back to your site are nice, but for local value we want to spread your company name, far and wide.
 Here’s how to do it.

 - Publish all your local business information to your website.
-All should be wrapped with structured data.
+All should be wrapped with structured data schema tags.

 - Set up a Google My Business Account.
 Fill out ALL information, accurately matching the info from your website.